thomas-westfall/labs-136/lab_12/README.md

-The tasks themselves took around an hour of class time.
-Making tests.cpp and main.cpp took another hour.
+Every task except the last took around 3 hours in class and on the weekend.